-It's your responsibility to establish and understand which Territory legislation applies in your workplace.
-Here's a few to consider:
+It is your responsibility to establish and understand which current Territory legislation applies in your workplace.
+The following Acts and regulations may be applicable to your business.

-APPLICABLE LEGISLATION RELEVANCE Bushfires Act Bushfires Regulations This Act outlines regulations and establishes penalties for certain acts relating to lighting fires.
-Fire and Emergency Act Fire and Emergency Regulations This Act outlines the establishment of the Northern Territory fire and rescue service, the operational and emergency response activities of the service, the protection of life, property and the environment against fires and other emergencies and for related purposes.
-Business Tenancies (Fair Dealings) Act This Act applies to certain retail shops and premises leased for business purposes.
+APPLICABLE LEGISLATION RELEVANCE Bushfires Management Act 2016 This Act outlines regulations and establishes penalties for certain acts relating to lighting fires.
+Fire and Emergency Act 1996 Fire and Emergency Regulations 1996 This Act outlines the establishment of the Northern Territory fire and rescue service, the operational and emergency response activities of the service, the protection of life, property and the environment against fires and other emergencies and for related purposes.
+Business Tenancies (Fair Dealings) Act 2003 This Act applies to certain retail shops and premises leased for business purposes.
 Amongst other provisions, the Act sets out a regime of obligations for a landlord in entering into a lease, the terms of a lease and the resolution of disputes.
-Heritage Act Heritage Regulations This Act provides a system for the identification, assessment, recording, conservation and protection of places and objects of prehistoric, protohistoric, social, aesthetic or scientific value.
+Heritage Act 2011 Heritage Regulations 2012 This Act provides a system for the identification, assessment, recording, conservation and protection of places and objects of prehistoric, protohistoric, social, aesthetic or scientific value.
 This includes geological structures, fossils, archaeological sites, ruins, buildings, gardens, landscapes, coastlines, plant and animal communities or ecosystems of the Territory.
 Although Aboriginal sacred sites and movable property located on those sites are excluded from the Act, it covers Aboriginal portable objects, such as ceremonial objects, log / bark coffins, human remains, portable rock / wood carvings or engravings and stone tools.
 Under this Act, it is an offence to desecrate or damage such objects without approval.
 All declared places and objects are located on the NT Heritage Register.
 The NT Archaeological Resources Database, maintained by the Heritage Branch (NT), is also established under the Act.
 Under the Heritage Conservation Act, the Chief Executive Officer of the Aboriginal Areas Protection Authority (AAPA) must be notified of the discovery of an Aboriginal burial site or skeletal remains, and has power to make decisions about appropriate protection of an Aboriginal burial site.
-Litter Act This Act outlines regulations and establishes penalties for certain offences relating to litter.
-Motor Vehicles Amendment Act This Act outlines Australian vehicle standard rules to ensure that vehicles do not emit visible emissions for a continuous period of greater than 10 seconds, unless the emissions are visible only because of heat or the condensation of water vapour.
+Litter Act 1972 This Act outlines regulations and establishes penalties for certain offences relating to litter.
+Motor Vehicle (Standards) Regulations - Australian Vehicle Standard Rules This Act outlines Australian vehicle standard rules to ensure that vehicles do not emit visible emissions for a continuous period of greater than 10 seconds, unless the emissions are visible only because of heat or the condensation of water vapour.